euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 .. class:: abstract

    This paper describes a technique to compare large text sources using word vector representations (word2vec) and dimensionality reduction (t-SNE) and how it can be implemented using Python.
-The technique provides a bird’s-eye view of different text sources, including text summaries and their source material and enables users to explore a text source like a geographical map.
-The technique uses the word2vec model from the gensim Python library and t-SNE from scikit-learn.
+The technique provides a bird’s-eye view of text sources, e.g. text summaries and their source material, and enables users to explore text sources like a geographical map.
 Word vector representations capture many linguistic properties such as gender, tense, plurality and even semantic concepts like "capital city of".
 Using dimensionality reduction, a 2D map can be computed where semantically similar words are close to each other.
+The technique uses the word2vec model from the gensim Python library and t-SNE from scikit-learn.

 .. class:: keywords